|site search by freefind|

 USE 3 ounces twice per day.

-These doses are a bit higher than Rene Caisse's original chart for essiac dosages for pets, but we have seen best results with pets who had a much larger dose than Rene's recommended doses.
+These doses are a bit higher than Rene Caisse's original chart for essiac dosages for pets, but we have seen best results with pets who had a larger dose than Rene's recommended doses.
 The dosages above are a minimum level to give your pet the best chance of improved health.
-To have the best hope for good results, increase the dose as much as possible.

 NOTE: One issue with large doses for pets is the amount of rhubarb the animal will be consuming.
 Rhubarb is a laxative (which is one of the reasons it's in the essiac formula).
 Dogs and cats (and most other pets as well) have shorter digestive systems than humans, and they will be more susceptible to diarrhea.
 Therefore, the recommendation that a large dose of essiac be taken must be balanced against the downside of causing diarrhea in your pet.
 You'll need to find the happy medium that works best for your pet.